trimble-oss/contribute/README.md

 I am joining because I...

-{ Desire to contribute to a particular repository or initiative, such as Trimble Modus. }
+{ desire to contribute to a particular repository or initiative, such as Trimble Modus. }
-{ Desire to set up an organization within the Trimble GitHub enterprise. }
+{ desire to set up an organization within the Trimble GitHub enterprise. }
-{ Desire to join an existing organization within the Trimble GitHub enterprise. }
+{ desire to join an existing organization within the Trimble GitHub enterprise. }
 { etc. }

 Thanks,